Patrick-Harned/wxo-api-template/MCP.md

 ### Code Complexity and Dependency Management
 *   **Library Restrictions:** You are limited to the libraries provided in the WXO environment.
 If you need a specific version of a library or a niche SDK, you are often out of luck.
-*   **Monolithic Scripts:** As logic grows, a Python tool becomes a "God Script"—a single, massive file that is hard to test and maintain.
+*   **Monolithic Scripts:** As the number of tools grows it may be difficult to test and manage a large number of python tools.
+Adding tools requires coordination with the orchestrate server..
 *   **MCP/Server Advantage:** An MCP server is a standard software project.
 You can use Docker, CI/CD, and any library in the Python or Node.js ecosystem, organizing code into clean, modular architectures.
+Once a tool is added, it is immediately available for use in WXO without additional configuration changes due to runtime tool discovery.

 ---